 My dissertation is titled Cycles of Agreement: Romance Clitics in Diachrony.

-Other projects:
+Current projects:

 For more information, click on the menu on the upper right.